codecurious-bln/emberginners-workshop/content/steps/step-8.md

 ## Interacting with Arrays

-There are many different ways to interact with arrays and make use of the fact, that they contain a collection of items in an ordered manner.
+There are many different ways to interact with arrays and make use of the fact that they contain a collection of items in an ordered manner.
 In the scope of the tutorial, we won't be able to give a full overview of all the different ways to work with arrays, but please feel free to take a look [at this great introduction in your own time after this course]().

 Instead, in this workshop we will show you one neat function that you can use right from the start on each array.
-It allows you to go through each single of its contents and do something with it, for example log it to the console or really anything that you can come up with.
+It allows you to go through each one of its contents and do something with it, for example log it to the console or really anything that you can come up with.
 This function is called `forEach` and you can use it as follows:

 ```js